 Hiroshima is a small but spacious city, with many green spaces and riverside walks.
 The Seto Inland Sea to the south provides an array of small islands to explore as well as the world-famous Itsukushima Shrine on Miyajima.
 To the north of the city are the Chugoku mountains, providing excellent hiking and skiing opportunities within a 90-minute drive of the city.
 A little further afield will take one to the beaches of northern Honshu at places such as Hamada, where camping is readily available.
 For the sports fan, the city boasts one of Japan’s best soccer teams – Sanfrecce Hiroshima – and a baseball team – Hiroshima Carp – with an incomparable fan base!

-With good transport infrastructure in the city and connecting it to the rest of Japan, Hiroshima is a location deserving to be known for more than just its place in twentieth century world history.
+With good transport infrastructure in the city and connecting it to the rest of Japan, Hiroshima is a location deserving to be known for more than just its place in twentieth-century world history.
 It’s a great place to live and work.

 Hiroshima International School only employs qualified teachers with at least two years of relevant experience in an accredited school.
-‘Qualified’ will normally mean having undertaken a course of initial teacher training of at least one year duration and which qualifies you to teach in the position applied for in your national system.
+‘Qualified’ will normally mean having undertaken a course of initial teacher training of at least one-year duration and which qualifies you to teach in the position applied for in your national system.
 Experience of the IB programmes is preferred.
 Applications are welcome from teachers of all nationalities and cultures, but absolute fluency in English is essential.

-HIS teaching staff vacancies for August 2017.
+HIS teaching staff vacancies for August 2020.